LOTWebSockets/LOTWebSockets.github.io/README.md

 <p align="center"><img src="./assets/logo.jpg"></p>

-LOTWebHooks is a community-driven project documenting webhooks that may be exploited for data exfiltration and C2 communications etc.
+LOTWebSockets is a community-driven project documenting websockets that may be exploited for data exfiltration and C2 communications etc.

 # Contributions